justarandomgeek/vscode-factoriomod-debug/readme.md

 If you use a Steam install, a file `steam_appid.txt` with content `427520` in the same dir as the factorio binary is required.
 If VSCode has write access to the dir, it will create this automatically.

+## Additional Lua Diagnostics

+The debugger also injects diagnostics into all hooked mods:

+  * Event Check: After on_init/on_load completes, the debugger checks the set of registered events and issues warnings if you seem to be registered for incomplete sets for entity creation/destruction.
+It will list the events needed to make a complete set.
+  * Global Assignment: A warning will be issued on the first assignment to an undefined global variable. `__DebugAdapter.defineGlobal(name)` can be used to disable this warning for the given name.

 ## Profiling

 In Factorio >= 0.18.27, you can set `"hookMode": "profile"` to enable profiling.
 This mode does not provide stepping or inspection, but instead provides inline timing/hitcount data for every line and function executed in control stage.
 Flamegraph, higlighting and rulers are also provided to assist in finding hotspots.
 In this mode `__DebugAdapter` is not provided, but `__Profiler` is, with `__Profiler.levelPath()` which works the same as `__DebugAdapter.levelPath()`.

+The profiler also provides a remote inteface `profiler` with the following functions:

+  * `dump()` - dump all timers immediately
+  * `slow()` - return to slow-start mode (dumping on return from every event temporarily)
+  * `save(name)` - return to slow-start mode and trigger an autosave with the given name.
+Defaults to "profiler" if unspecified.

 ## Automatic Mod Packaging and Publishing